AiSDR vs Sbl.so: Best AI SDR Under $500/month for B2B Agencies 2026

 Primary channels LinkedIn, WhatsApp Email, LinkedIn

-Conversational AI True multi-turn chat Partial AI chat
+Conversational AI Multi-turn chat (per vendor) Partial AI chat

 Lead generation database Included Not included

-Disqualifies at Email workflows, 3+ channels Budgets under $500/mo
+Disqualifies at Email workflows, 3+ channels Budgets under $500/month

 Which tool handles LinkedIn's 2026 restrictions better?